Sahil Thakur

 Sahil Thakur (born 2007) is an alpine skier from Himachal Pradesh.
 He represented India at the 2024 Winter Youth Olympic Games in Gangwon, South Korea from 19 January to 1 February 2024.
-He is only the third Indian to compete in the Youth Olympics.
+He is only the third Indian to compete in the Youth Winter Olympics.
 Aanchal Thakur (Slalom and Giant Slalom) took part in the inaugural 2012 Winter Youth Olympics in Austria and in 2016, Saurabh took part in the Super-G, Giant Slalom and Slalom events.

 Early life

 Thakur hails from Solang, near Manali, Himachal Pradesh.
 His father Devi Chand is an apple farmer and also runs an adventure centre.
 Solang is situated at an altitude of 2,500 metres but Thakur heads to lower Himalayas, another 1000 m higher to practice in the snow-capped mountain slopes.
 His father was also a skier in the 1990s.
 His brother Rahul is also a skier and a gold medallist at the Khelo India games.